mailcow/mailcow-dockerized-docs/docs/index.en.md

 - GitHub @ [mailcow/mailcow-dockerized](https://github.com/mailcow/mailcow-dockerized)

-## Demo
+## Demos

+Since September 2022 we´re providing two seperate Demo instances:

++ **[demo.mailcow.email](https://demo.mailcow.email)** is the classic Demo based on the **stable releases**.
++ **[nightly-demo.mailcow.email](https://nightly-demo.mailcow.email)** is the new **nightly demo** based on unreleased testing features.
+(So especially interesting for those who have no possibility to create a test instance themselves.)

-You can find a demo at [demo.mailcow.email](https://demo.mailcow.email), use the following credentials to login:
+Use the following credentials to login on both demos:

 - **Administrator**: admin / moohoo
-- **Domain administrator**: department / moohoo
+- **Domain-Administrator**: department / moohoo
 - **Mailbox**: demo@440044.xyz / moohoo

-!!! info
+!!! success
-	The demo instance contains the latest updates directly after release from GitHub.
-Fully automatic!
+	The demo instances get the latest updates directly after releases from GitHub.
+Fully automatic, without any downtime!

 ## Overview